 Double BBC Alba Scots Trad Music Awards nominees, the young quartet have garnered a loyal following with their high-spirited, forward-thinking take on traditional music coupled with the unique warmth of their live shows.
 With just an average age of 22, Gnoss already have two back-to-back sellout appearances at Glasgow’s world-famous Celtic Connections festival – in 2019 as hosts and musical directors of Orkney Folk: The Gathering, then at their headline debut the following year.

 Their 2019 release, Drawn From Deep Water, was met with widespread praise (“a refreshing blast” – RnR) for its exemplary interplay, nakedly emotional playing, and well chosen material.
-The 11-track album brought Gnoss to audiences across France, Italy, Denmark, and Russia, not to mention the length and breadth of the UK, leaving them spellbound in their wake.
+The record brought Gnoss to audiences across France, Italy, Denmark, and Russia, not to mention the length and breadth of the UK.